Middle School High Potential Program

 High Potential Coordinator & Teacher

 Programming at the middle school entails academic challenge through advanced courses (Enriched Language Art and Accelerated Math), as well as differentiation in the regular classes.
 Additionally enrichment is provided through field trips, competitions, clubs, pullouts, and special events.
-Some of the opportunities in Advanced Classes include Park Square Theatre Immersion Day, Kid Conferences, Kids Philosophy Slam, St. Cloud State University Math Contest, and Children's Book Project.
+Some of the opportunities in Advanced Classes include Youth Conference, Kids Philosophy Slam, St. Cloud State University Math Contest, and Children's Book Project.

-During and after-school opportunities include Knowledge Bowl, Math Team, Project Citizen, Book Clubs, Newspaper, Yearbook, and National Geographic Bee, as well as others.
-Field trip opportunities may include Creativity Festival, St. Cloud State University Math Contest, Young Author's Conference, and Project Citizen State Showcase at the Capitol.
+During and after-school opportunities include Knowledge Bowl, Math Team, Project Citizen, Book Clubs, Yearbook, and National Geographic Bee, as well as others.
+Field trip opportunities may include Creative Con, St. Cloud State University Math Contest, Young Author's Conference, and Project Citizen State Showcase at the Capitol.

 Other opportunities include Northwestern University Midwest Academic Talent Search (taking the ACT or SAT), North Suburban Summer Academy, Minnesota Institute for Talented Youth (Saturday and summer classes), and University of Minnesota Talented Youth Mathematics Program (accelerated math program for highly exceptional).